 Once released in the water, it pollutes the water sources and accumulates in the bodies of fish, especially large predatory fish like tuna.

-Symptoms of mercury poisoning can include numbness or tingling in the hands, feet, or around the mouth, muscle weakness, and vision or hearing impairment.
+Long term symptoms of mercury poisoning can include numbness or tingling in the hands, feet, or around the mouth, muscle weakness, and vision or hearing impairment.

 In severe rare cases, mercury poisoning can cause permanent neurological damage, leading to tremors, seizures, and even coma.